-If any of these sensor states are not correct you will see the "System Setup" and the problem sensor state will be highlighted in red (see Figure 4.1 above).
-Once you rectify the identified problems, the console will progress to Standby.
+If any of these sensor states are not correct, you see the System Setup screen and the problem sensor state is highlighted in red (see Figure 4.1 above).
+Once you rectify the identified problems, the console progresses to Standby.